Hello Girls of World War I

 On November 23, 1977, President Jimmy Carter signed the legislation described above into law as the GI Bill Improvement Act of 1977 (Public Law 95–202; 91 Stat.
 1433).

-Only 33 of the operators who had returned home after the war were still alive to receive their Victory Medals and official discharge papers, which were finally awarded in 1979.
+Only 33 operators who had returned home after the war were still alive to receive their Victory Medals and official discharge papers, which were finally awarded in 1979.

-Olive Shaw from Massachusetts returned to the United States after the war, where she worked on Congresswoman Edith Nourse Rogers's professional staff.
+Olive Shaw, a Massachusetts native, returned to the United States after the war and worked on Congresswoman Edith Nourse Rogers's professional staff.

 Shaw lived to receive her honorable discharge and was the first burial when the Massachusetts National Cemetery opened on October 11, 1980.
-Shaw's uniform is on display at the National World War I Museum and Memorial in Kansas City, Missouri.
+Shaw's uniform is displayed at the National World War I Museum and Memorial in Kansas City, Missouri.

-Upon receiving her honorable discharge at a ceremony in her home in Marine City, Michigan, "Hello Girl" Oleda Joure Christides raised the paper to her lips and kissed it.
+Upon receiving her honorable discharge at a ceremony in her Marine City, Michigan home, "Hello Girl," Oleda Joure Christides raised the paper to her lips and kissed it.
 The only thing Christides ever wanted from the Federal Government was a flag on her coffin.

-On July 1, 2009, President Barack Obama signed into law Public Law 111–40 (123 Stat.
+On July 1, 2009, President Obama signed Public Law 111–40 (123 Stat.
 1958), which awarded the WASPs the Congressional Gold Medal for their service to the United States.

-For their role as pioneers who paved the way for all women in uniform and for service that was essential to victory in World War I, the "Hello Girls" merit similar recognition.
+The "Hello Girls" merit similar recognition for their role as pioneers who paved the way for all women in uniform and for service that was essential to victory in World War I.

 Bibliography